50RIS/Parsing_and_sorting_Chinese_characters/README.md

 # hello-world2
 大家好！

-Description:

-The script *** ch.py *** can parse a string of Chinese characters into the single ones.
+The python3.5 script *** ch.py *** parses a string of Chinese characters into the column of single ones.

-Warning:

-Take care when sorting the output in bash, the standart 'sort' etc 只错的！ (just incorrect)
+Don't forget to load the libraries!

+The bash script *** sort_Chinese_characters.sh *** sortes hieroglyphs using their UTF-8 codes.

+Runs the scripts in a Linux pipe like this:
+./ch.py | ./sort_Chinese_characters.sh

+再見！